 The Nurburgring and Baden-Baden’s B500 are legendary in motorcycling circles.
 Getting there and riding these incredible roads is a stone’s throw from the UK and should be at the top of your European touring list!

 This ride report will show you how to motorcycle to the two with a few excellent stops along the way.
-If you have any questions or need any specific advice, leave a comment at the bottom or ask away in the Community Forum.

 Route: UK, Zeebruge, Nurburgring, Cochem, Mosel, Baden-Baden.